fireundubh/playwithfire/kingdomcome/rpg-parameters.md

-ShoeHealthUpdateDistance | 50.000000 | shoe health is update after traveling N m ShortTermNutritionDigestionSpeedMultiplier | 5.000000 | digestion multiplier for part of the food with low nutrition value SkillCap | 20.000000 | max skill level, also effects of a general skill are maximal at this level SkillDiffToAttackSpeed | 0.100000 | relative attak speed gain for one skill level difference SkillToDefense | 0.028570 |
+ShoeHealthUpdateDistance | 50.000000 | shoe health is update after traveling N m ShortTermNutritionDigestionSpeedMultiplier | 5.000000 | digestion multiplier for part of the food with low nutrition value SkillCap | 20.000000 | max skill level, also effects of a general skill are maximal at this level SkillDiffToAttackSpeed | 0.100000 | relative attack speed gain for one skill level difference SkillToDefense | 0.028570 |
 SkillToDmgConstA | 1000.000000 |
 SkillToFencingBase | 0.800000 |
-SkillToPerfectBlockPowTo | 0.500000 | slot = relativeSkill ^ this
+SkillToPerfectBlockPowTo | 0.500000 | `slot = relativeSkill ^ this`
 SkillToRangedWpnAIRange | 0.500000 | how the relative skill influences the weapon range for the AI SkillXPBlock | 2.000000 | XP gain after a successful block SkillXPComboHit | 4.000000 | weapon XP gain after a hit in a combo